Consistency of the dynamical high-scale type-I seesaw mechanism: Summary and outlook

-We have examined the consistency of electroweak symmetry breaking within the context of the simplest ``dark matter completions'' of the high-scale type-I seesaw mechanism.
+We have examined the consistency of electroweak symmetry breaking within the context of the simplest high-scale type-I seesaw mechanism.
 We have derived the full two-loop RGEs for the relevant parameters, such as the quartic Higgs self-coupling $\lambda$ of the Standard Model within the schemes of interest.
 These are compared, for calibration, with the \sm results.
-We find that adding a fermionic field like ``right-handed'' neutrino, can have a destabilizing effect on the Higgs boson vacuum.
-For the simplest type-I seesaw with bare mass term for the right-handed neutrinos, one finds that for sizeable Yukawa couplings the Higgs quartic self-coupling $\lambda$ becomes negative much before reaching the seesaw scale.
-For ``large'' Yukawas the type-I seesaw may be inconsistent even as an effective theory.
-We have taken as our simplest benchmark the ``incomplete'' (3,1) seesaw scheme with a single right-handed neutrino, as it has the ``best'' stability properties within the class of high-scale type-I seesaw schemes.
-We compared this case, in which only the atmospheric scale is generated at tree level, with the ``higher'' (3,2) type-I seesaw, in which the solar mass scale also arises at the tree level leaving one massless neutrino.
-We did the same for the canonical sequential (3,3) type-I seesaw, in which all three neutrinos get tree-level mass.
-We also showed how the stability properties improve in the case of spontaneous \lnv due to the presence of a Nambu-Goldstone boson, the Majoron.
-We referred to the relevant literature that shows how this can provide viable warm dark matter.
+The addition of fermionic fields like ``right-handed'' neutrinos, has a destabilizing effect on the Higgs boson vacuum.
+For the simplest type-I seesaw with bare mass term for the right-handed neutrinos, we found that for sizeable Yukawa couplings the Higgs quartic self-coupling $\lambda$ becomes negative much before reaching the seesaw scale.
+For such ``large'' Yukawas the type-I seesaw may be inconsistent even as an effective theory.
+We have taken as our simplest benchmark neutrino model the ``incomplete'' (3,1) seesaw scheme with a single right-handed neutrino, as it has the ``best'' stability properties within the class of high-scale type-I seesaw schemes.
+We compared this case, in which only one oscillation scale is generated at tree level, with the ``higher'' (3,2) type-I seesaw, in which the other mass scale also arises from the tree level seesaw mechanism.
+In both ``missing partner'' type-I seesaw schemes, (3,1) and (3,2), the \znbb prediction given in Fig.\ref{fig:dbd} holds.
+We also studied the stability of the electroweak vacuum for the canonical sequential (3,3) type-I seesaw, in which all three neutrinos get tree-level mass.
+We showed how the stability properties improve in the case of spontaneous lepton number violation due to the presence of a Nambu-Goldstone boson, the majoron.

-As an alternative benchmark we have also examined the recently proposed scoto-seesaw mechanism~\cite{Rojas:2018wym}.
-This is a very simple yet fully realistic scotogenic completion of the type-I seesaw.
-Its stability properties are improved with respect to those of the (3,1) scenario due to the new scalars needed to produce the solar mass scale radiatively, even in the absence of spontaneous \lnv and a Majoron.
-Both scenarios can have viable dark matter candidates, either the warm dark matter Majoron or conventional WIMP dark matter.
-These simple extensions of the \sm not only yield adequate neutrino masses and a viable dark matter candidate, but can also render the Higgs vacuum stable all the way up to Planck scale.
+To sum up, our results show how, in contrast to the type-I seesaw with explicit breaking of lepton number, the majoron version can have stable electroweak vacuum all the way upto Planck scale for reasonable Yukawa coupling choices.
+Thus, the majoron completion of type-I seesaw schemes can be considered as fully consistent theories.